 A state $X = (X_1, X_2, ..., X_n)$ represents a temporal stage in the CDM.
-The component (coordinate) X_i of a state represents the value (concentration, population, worth) of the i-th node in the CDM interaction network.
+The component (coordinate) X_i of a state represents the value (concentration, population, estate, worth) of the i-th node in the CDM interaction network.
 A stable steady state $X^ = (X_1^, X_2^, ..., X_n^)$ represents the long-term fate of the system for a certain set of parameter values and initial condition.
-For example, a steady state may represent a certain cell phenotype in the cell differentiation process, an outcome of competition among species, or a preference from a set of mental choices.
-The dominant component dictates the expressed gene, the victorious species, or the prevailing choice among conflicting alternatives.
+For example, a steady state may represent a certain cell phenotype in the cellular differentiation process, an outcome of competition among species, a longstanding social structure in a community, or a preference from a set of choices.
+The dominant component dictates the expressed gene, the victorious species, the leading social class, or the prevailing choice among conflicting alternatives.